snowjaguar625/nodebestpractices/README.md

 ## ![✔] 5.7.
 Create a ‘maintenance endpoint’

 **TL;DR:** Expose a set of system-related information, like memory usage and REPL, etc in a secured API.
-Although it’s highly recommended to rely on standard and battle-tests tools, some valuable information and operations are easier done using code
+Although it’s highly recommended to rely on standard and battle-tested tools, some valuable information and operations are easier done using code

 **Otherwise:** You’ll find that you’re performing many “diagnostic deploys” – shipping code to production only to extract some information for diagnostic purposes